Project-Saphi/Saphira/documentation/setup.md

 - The `Server Members` Intent
 - The `Message Content` Intent

-These settings have to be configured in the Discord [developer portal](https://discord.com/developers/).
+These settings have to be configured in the Discord [Developer Portal](https://discord.com/developers/).

 ## Configuration